JamesByers/fireflies_led_controllers/user_manuals/v1_advanced_features.md

 ### Setting the switches inside the control box
 #### Changing the alternative color for the toggle switch
 Set switches numbered 1, 2, and 3 for the affect you want.
 The possible switch settings are shown in the table below.
+Changes in these switches will take affect immediately on the next firefly lit.
 | Affect | Sw 1  |  Sw 2 | Sw 3 |
 | :--- | :---: | :---: | :---: |
 | Warm white | 0 | 0 | 0 |